basknol/MMM-PushBulletNotifications/README.md

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file:
+Only the AccessToken is required, other config properties can be left out and the defaults will be used.

 ````javascript
 modules: [
 	{